Joe-Collins-1986/travel-app/README.md

    ---

    #### Re-open Tasks
    Users will have the ability to re-open closed tasks if they wish.
-These tasks will return to their original styling and position on the list.
+These tasks will return to their original styling and move back above the closed items.

    ![Re-open Tasks](readme-assets/features/task-manager/tasks-re-opened.png)
    <br>